microsoft/TOXIGEN/README.md

 ```

 ## Jupyter Notebook Example
-To get you started, we include a [Jupyter Notebook](./notebooks/generate_text.ipynb) showing off the main components of this repository.
+Please use this [Jupyter Notebook](./notebooks/generate_text.ipynb) to get started with the main components of this repository.

 ## Generating data with ToxiGen demonstration-based prompts
-To generate more data at scale, you can pass our prompts into the pretrained language model (GPT-3) and generate new sentences:
+To generate data by passing prompts into the pretrained language model (GPT-3) used in this work please use the following command:

 ```
 python generate.py --input_prompt_file <path_to_prompt_file.txt> --language_model GPT3 --output_file <path_to_output_file.txt> --num_generations_per_prompt 10 --openai_api_key <your_api_key>
 ```

-You can choose from a list of [prompt files](./prompts/) that we use in the paper or write your own and point to the file (shown below).
+You can choose from a list of [prompt files](./prompts/) that we have used in this work or write your own and point to the file (shown below).
 A prompt file is a text file with one line per prompt (a string).

 ## Generating data using ALICE

 To generate data using ALICE, it is necessary to choose a generator (GPT3 in our case) and a pre-trained hate speech classifier.
-We provide a few here and some guidance on adding new classifiers.
+We provide examples here and the guidance about how to add new classifiers.
 To generate with ALICE, run this command:

 ```
 python generate.py --input_prompts <path_to_prompt_file.txt> --language_model GPT3 --ALICE True --classifier HateBERT --output-file <path_to_output_file.txt> --openai_api_key <your_api_key>